puppetlabs/puppet-docs/source/puppet/5.0/deprecated_language.markdown

 In a future version of Puppet, the `strict_variables` setting will be removed, and Puppet will always raise an error for accessing unassigned variables.

-To update, enable `strict_variables` on your Puppet master, run as normal for a while, and look for compilation errors.
+To update, enable `strict_variables` on your Puppet master, run as normal, and look for compilation errors.

 ## Automatic symbolic links for `ensure` values in `file` resources